marcus7288/evangel-student-tools/docs/user-guide.md

 - Use specific examples when possible

 ### Active Reading Tips
-- Complete pre-reading section before you start
+- Complete the pre-reading section before you start
 - Use the during-reading section as you read
 - Don't rush the post-reading reflection